OxytocinGroup/theca/README.md

 # Theca - Cloud Bookmark Manager

 Welcome to Theca, a cloud-based bookmark management application tailored specifically for gamers.
 Built using Next.js, Theca allows gamers to access their favorite websites and resources without minimizing their game.
-By integrating Theca into your gaming overlay and setting it as your homepage, you can stay focused on your gaming sessions while easily managing and accessing bookmarks.
+By integrating Theca into your gaming overlay and setting it as your homepage, you can stay focused on your gaming sessions while easily managing and accessing bookmarks!

 ## Features